Best Summer Vacation ever!

 BIKE DOWN A SINGLETRACK MOUNTAIN TRAIL

 Ready for something a little more adventurous right off the chair-lift?
 Get the blood pumping with the two-wheeled approach.
-The American Eagle will carry you and your bike up the mountainside so you can get your scenery with a side of bumps, ruts and twisting trails on the way down.
-Hit up Copper Mountain rental shops to get fitted for a bike, helmet and knee/elbow pads, and you’re ready to ride.
-Your $20 bike haul pass is good for unlimited trips all day long, so you can loop the family-friendly trails—choose from beginner, intermediate and advanced—for as long as your legs will let you.
+The chairlift will carry you and your bike up the mountainside so you can get your scenery with a side of bumps, ruts, and twisting trails on the way down.
+Hit up Copper Mountain rental shops to get fitted for a bike, helmet, and knee/elbow pads, and you’re ready to ride.
+Your Bike Haul pass is good for unlimited trips all day long, so you can loop the family-friendly trails—choose from beginner, intermediate and advanced—for as long as your legs will let you.
 Trails usually open in early July.

 CHEER ON THE PIG RACES AT FRISCO’S COLORADO BBQ CHALLENGE (JUNE)